 The National Disability Insurance Scheme (NDIS) is a good place to start.
 You can phone the NDIS on 1800 800 110.

-If your child is aged 0-6 years, you don’t need a diagnosis to get support through the NDIS’s early childhood early intervention approach.
+If your child is aged 0-8 years, you can get support through the NDIS’s early childhood early intervention approach.
 You’ll work with an early childhood partner who can: